alloy-d/short/trapped.markdown

 "What if I go to sleep again?
 If that's all I did to get here, maybe it was just a fluke and I'll be on the right side when I wake up."

-"I dunno," the bench said doubtfully, "you've already woken up here twice.
+"I dunno," the ottoman said doubtfully, "you've already woken up here twice.
 It seems like you're stuck."

 Right--he had forgotten.
 So that was no use.